GoogleCloudPlatform/apigee-samples/cloud-functions/docs/cloudshell-tutorial.md

 ## Enable APIs

-Ensure that the required APIs in Google Cloud are enabled.
+Ensure that the required APIs are enabled in your Google Cloud project.
 This includes the APIs for Cloud Functions, IAM, Cloud Build, Cloud Run and Artifact Registry, as well as Logging.